hyriver/py3dep/README.rst

 You can install Py3DEP using ``pip`` after installing ``libgdal`` on your system (for example, in Ubuntu run ``sudo apt install libgdal-dev``).
-Moreover, Py3DEP has an optional dependecy for using persistent caching, ``requests-cache``.
-We highly recommend to install this package as it can significantly speedup send/recieve queries.
+Moreover, Py3DEP has an optional dependency for using persistent caching, ``requests-cache``.
+We highly recommend to install this package as it can significantly speedup send/receive queries.
 You don't have to change anything in your code, since Py3DEP under-the-hood looks for ``requests-cache`` and if available, it will automatically use persistent caching: